 The Subconscious Stereotypes of Facial Hair

 The decision of whether to shave or not leaves many men wondering how a beard or mustache will affect their daily lives.
-Here's what research has to say about society's perceptions of men with facial hair.
+The available research has a lot to say about society's perceptions of men with facial hair.
+Beard and mustache stereotypes definitely exist.

 It turns out male politicians may be shaving off facial hair to win more female votes.
 When asked to make assumptions about the political beliefs of men with or without facial hair, women tend to assume that clean-shaven candidates are more inclined to support feminist initiatives.
 Beards are often perceived as hyper-masculine and dominant, and don't scream "team player."